scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 Restore a creatures body, healing injuries and mending bones.
-You may attempt to heal as many minor and major injuries as you wish.
-Make a spellcasting roll, adding 2 bad dice for every minor injury and 4 terrible dice for every major injury.
-On success the effects of these wounds are removed.
+Make a spellcasting roll, attempting to treat as many minor and major injuries as you wish.

+Choosing an injury, roll 2 terrible dice for a minor injury or 4 for a major injury.
+On success the injury is removed and you subtract the failures from your spellcasting roll.
+Repeat this process for every injury you wish to treat, ending when there are no more injuries or you fail your roll.

 Add an enhanced die for every level cast above 2nd.